AntonC9018/AntonC9018/README.md

 I'm currently working on improving the **JCLI library** for the D programming language, conceived and developed by its author [BradleyChatha](https://github.com/BradleyChatha).
 Its main goal is to allow the consumers to easily develop command-line applications in D.
-It allows parsing command-line arguments, automatically converting to the corresponding user types, automatically generates the help message from the user-defined attributes, and much more!
+It allows parsing command-line arguments, automatically converting to the corresponding user types, automatically generating the help message from the user-defined attributes, and much more!
 It makes extensive use of compile-time introspection features of D to achieve a declarative and easy-to-use API, with a modular design.

 [![JCLI](https://github-readme-stats.vercel.app/api/pin/?username=BradleyChatha&repo=JCLI&show_icons=true&theme=dark)](https://github.com/BradleyChatha/JCLI)

 I'm also developing a C# plugin-based Roslyn code generator, **Kari**.
-It can seemlessly integrate with any C# project of any version, including Unity projects, and would generate code, obtained by analyzing the consumer code, using the Roslyn API's.
+It can seemlessly integrate with any C# project of any version, including Unity projects, and would generate code, obtained by analyzing the input source files, using the Roslyn API's.
 This allows creating awesome declarative API's and eliminates a lot of boilerplate.
 I has been initially developed for a game that I with my colleague have been working on.

 [![Kari](https://github-readme-stats.vercel.app/api/pin/?username=AntonC9018&repo=Kari&show_icons=true&theme=dark)](https://github.com/AntonC9018/Kari)

-Here's the game template that we have been setting up.
+Here's the game template just mentioned that we have been setting up.
 It's a Unity project.
-I has its own Python dev CLI, which I'm planning to rewrite in D; Kari setup; an ingame command terminal, based on [stillwater's work](https://github.com/stillwwater/command_terminal), but almost completely rewritten, integrating with Kari; the Unity code is asmdef-based and as modular as it gets.
+I has its own Python dev CLI, which I'm planning to rewrite in D; Kari setup; an in-game command terminal, based on [stillwater's work](https://github.com/stillwwater/command_terminal), but almost completely rewritten, integrating with Kari; the Unity code is asmdef-based and as modular as it gets.
 The game itself is a strategy game unrolling on a hexagonal grid, which even though I have only started implementing it.

 [![A particular project](https://github-readme-stats.vercel.app/api/pin/?username=AntonC9018&repo=a-particular-project&show_icons=true&theme=dark)](https://github.com/AntonC9018/a-particular-project)